-If you’ve ever searched for a business online and chosen one just because it had more stars than the others, then you already know the power of Google reviews.
+If you’ve ever searched for a business online and chosen one just because it had more stars than the others, then you already know the power of Google reviews for business.

 - They build trust.
 A stranger saying you’re great means more than you saying you’re great.
 (Sorry, it’s just the way the internet works.)